 Steam Locomotives In Service

 2807 - '28xx' class heavy freight locomotive, built 1905.
 This locomotive is owned by Cotswold Steam Preservation Limited and, after a 29 year restoration, is one of the GWR's resident locomotives.
+She will be withdrawn for a 10-year overhaul in 2020.

 - Wheel arrangement: 2-8-0